surfriderfoundationeurope/surfnet/README.md

-# yolov5
+# YOLOv5 Train test
-Train yolov5 object detection model
+/!\ Check train-1 branch to see all changes /!\